Optimal Control of Differentially Flat Systems is Surprisingly Easy

 \section{Introduction}

-There is an increasing demand to push the boundaries of autonomy in cyber-physical systems (CPS) using experimental testbeds \cite{Rubenstein2012,jang2019simulation,Beaver2020DemonstrationCity,chalaki2021CSM} and outdoor experiments \cite{Vasarhelyi2018OptimizedEnvironments,mahbub2020sae-2}.
-As CPS achieve higher autonomy levels, they will be forced into complicated interactions \cite{Malikopoulos2020} with other agents \cite{Beaver2020AnFlockingb} and the surrounding environment \cite{Oh2017}.
+There is an increasing demand to extend the boundaries of autonomy in cyber-physical systems (CPS) using experimental testbeds (see: \cite{Rubenstein2012,jang2019simulation,Beaver2020DemonstrationCity,chalaki2021CSM}) and outdoor experiments (see: \cite{Vasarhelyi2018OptimizedEnvironments,mahbub2020sae-2,chalaki2021CSM}).
+As CPS achieve higher autonomy levels, they will be forced into complicated interactions with other agents and the surrounding environment \citep{Malikopoulos2020,Beaver2020AnFlockingb,Oh2017}.
 These autonomous agents must be able to react quickly to their environment and re-plan efficient trajectories.
 To this end, we propose a new method to simplify real-time optimal trajectory planning by exploiting differential flatness.

-A system is differentially flat if there exist a set of endogenous \emph{flat} variables, also called outputs, such that the original state and control variables can be written as an explicit function of the flat variables and a finite number of their derivatives.
+A system is differentially flat if there exist a set of endogenous \emph{flat} variables, also called \emph{outputs}, such that the original state and control variables can be written as an explicit function of the flat variables and a finite number of their derivatives.
 This yields an equivalent flat system that is completely described by integrator dynamics.
-Differentially flat systems have garnered significant interest since their introduction \cite{Fliess1995FlatnessExamples}, and it has been shown that generating trajectories in the flat space can reduce computational time by at least an order of magnitude \cite{Petit2001InversionOptimization}.
-Differentially flat systems are closely related to feedback linearizable systems \cite{Levine2007OnLinearizability}; however, the standard control techniques for flat systems are distinct from feedback linearization.
+It is significantly easier to generate control trajectories in the flat space, wherein the trajectories can be exactly mapped back to the original coordinate system.
+Differentially flat systems have garnered significant interest since their introduction by \cite{Fliess1995FlatnessExamples}, and it has been shown that generating trajectories in the flat space can reduce computational time by at least an order of magnitude (e.g., see: \cite{Petit2001InversionOptimization}).
+Differentially flat systems are closely related to feedback linearizable systems \citep{Levine2007OnLinearizability}; however, the standard control techniques for flat systems are distinct from feedback linearization.